Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 # 6. ACT

-In this Final step, I will share and present to stakeholders the summary of my insights/key findings that is backed up with compelling data insights and professional data visualizations.
+In this final step, I will share and present to the stakeholders the summary of my insights/key findings that is backed up with compelling data insights and professional data visualizations.

 <br>